Riding: 4 hours

 You will leave the lodge around 9am and head uphill for around two hours towards Llactapata pass (2600 metres/8500 feet).
 After heading downhill for about ten minutes you will come upon the recently restored Llactapata Ruins from where you will have a distant but very special view of Machu Picchu from the southwest, a perspective that few tourists get to enjoy.
 You will walk another ten minutes or so to your lunch spot where you can enjoy a picnic lunch with the same view of Machu Picchu.

-You will then descend to the Vilcanota River through bamboo forests, orchards and coffee plantations, a descent of between two and three hours.
+You will then descend to the Aobamba River through bamboo forests, orchards and coffee plantations, a descent of between two and three hours.
 Aguas Calientes, the town of Machu Picchu, is a short train ride away and you will check into your hotel for dinner and a well-earned rest.

 The whole group spends the night in Aguas Calientes.

-Afterwards you will return to Aguas Calientes by bus for lunch and then take the afternoon Vistadome train to Ollantaytambo (about an hour and a half), where you will be transferred by car to Cusco (about one hour), to your hotel of choice.
+Afterwards you will return to Aguas Calientes by bus and then take the afternoon Vistadome train to Ollantaytambo (about an hour and a half), where you will be transferred by car to Cusco (about one hour), to your hotel of choice.
 You will spend the night here (not included in the price).